Better For You

 Many are beginning to look towards medical interventions like GLP-1 agonists due to their success in helping many lose weight.

-However, like many approaches, they may be part of the overall solutions, but these drugs should also be viewed in the context of the underlying systemic and lifestyle issues that play a role in overweight and obesity and are subsequently causing an increase of non-communicable diseases, globally.
+However, like many approaches, they may be part of the overall solutions.
+But we should also view these drugs in a broader context.
+Systemic and lifestyle issues can also play a role in unhealthy weight.Additionally, these issues are subsequently causing an increase of non-communicable diseases, globally.

 Tackling this ongoing crisis will require holistic solutions, and that starts with food.